jonnyburch/jonnyburch.com/_drafts/2020-11-26-stop-apologising-for-your-salary-expectations.md

 It's the same reason we'll ask about your timelines to move and work from home expectations.

 We just want to know that we're in the same ballpark.
-We'll pay you what we believe you deserve, ideally beating whatever you said initially.
+We'll pay you what you deserve, ideally beating whatever you said initially.
 If you got an offer, you're worth it.

 ----